vorg-san/code_talking_to_ai/README.md

   • Bob: Start recording/transcription
   • Stop: Stop recording (only when recording)
   • Zip: Clear all text in focused window (only when not recording)
-  • Go code it: Send Enter key (only when recording)
+  • Go: Send Enter key (only when recording)
   • Exit: Shut down the program

 [You say: "Bob"]